itchio/itch.io/docs/creators/faq.md

 by request, all you have to do is [contact us][support].

   * There is a soft limit of 20 project pages.
-  * Individual file size is limited, and you should have 10 files max per page.
-  The limit can be raised to [by request][support].
+  * Individual file size is limited to 1GB (2GB if using Butler), and you should have 10 files max per page.
+The limit can be raised [by request][support].

 Because **itch.io** lets users download the files exactly as you uploaded them you can upload any kind of project for any kind of platform.
 There are no